Dynamic Spectrum Access in Time-varying Environment: Distributed Learning Beyond Expectation Optimization: Multi-agent Learning Approach

 \section{Multi-agent Learning Approach}

-Since there is no central controller and no information exchange, the users make their decisions autonomously and distributively.
-Furthermore, the decisions are interactive.
+Since there is no central controller, the users behave autonomously and selfishly, i.e., each user optimizes its individual effective capacity.
+In addition, there is no information exchange between the users, which means that cooperation is not feasible in this scenario.
 This motivates us to formulate a non-cooperative game to capture the interactions among users.
 The properties of the formulated game are investigated.
 However, due to the dynamic and incomplete information constraints, most existing game-theoretic algorithms can not be applied.
 Therefore, we propose a multi-agent learning approach for the users to achieve desirable solutions autonomously and distributively.